Cornell Feeders Live Updates

 March 1, 2021Cornell Feeders Live Question Design

-The observations and the discussion on the Wonder Board generated a variety of questions, and we’ve summarized the questions with the most upvotes into five groups to focus the conversation on honing the most interesting…
+This section is currently inactive.
+We’ve finished brainstorming.
+See the most recent project updates.
+Which Question to Investigate?
+The observations and the discussion on the Wonder Board generated a variety of questions, and we’ve summarized the questions with the most…

 • white background with the cornell lab logo and the title of the webinar.
 At the bottom is a disclaimer.